voxel-wiki/voxel-wiki.github.io/content/wiki/rendering/index.md

 {% todo_notice() %} Explain more and/or link to relevant articles. {% end %}

+## Culling

+If you use surface extraction or [a hybrid method](/wiki/raysterization), [**culling**](/wiki/culling) will be necessary, as to not overload the GPUs rasterization and fragment pipeline stages.

+The first and most common culling method to apply is [Frustum Culling](/wiki/frustum-culling), usually followed by (Raster) [Occlusion Culling](/wiki/occlusion-culling) and/or a variant of [Portal Culling](/wiki/portal-culling).

+Culling algorithms can also (and perhaps *should*) be implemented via compute shaders *on the GPU*, using its massive parallelism to cull literal millions of objects all at once, further reducing the work both CPU and GPU must do.

+## Packing

+Depending on the attributes and precision of your geometries data, you may be able to [tightly pack data](/wiki/vertex-packing) into individual `int`s or `long`s, avoiding complex [VAO](https://wikis.khronos.org/opengl/Vertex_Specification#Vertex_Array_Object) layouts and allowing for [custom vertex pulling](/wiki/vertex-pulling) functionality.
+The performance gains here can be *ridiculous*, as memory bandwidth and cache is severely limited on the GPU... so if you can do this without unduly limiting your stylistic choices, *do it*.

 ## Memory Pooling

 In practice, it's strongly recommended (if not a *must*) to use **memory&nbsp;pooling** techniques, handling the allocation and layout of geometry/volume data on your own, instead of letting the driver do it automatically, so as to: